Other Favorite Things

 chicken thighs with homemade seasoning + potatoes

-French vinaigrette
+salad with French vinaigrette

 carrot ginger soup